Ben-john-evans/Rock-Paper-Scissors/README.md

-This a Rock, Paper, Scissors programming project to practice and improve JavaScript.
+This a Rock, Paper, Scissors programming project for practice purposes.